SNLS603D December 2020 – April 2025 DP83TG720R-Q1

 1 = Valid link established

 RGMII MAC Interface for Gigabit Ethernet has stringent timing requirements to meet system level performance.
-To meet these timing requirements and to operate with different MACs over RGMII, it is advised to take the following requirements into consideration when designing PCB.
-It is also recommended to check board level signal integrity by using the DP83TG720 IBIS model.
+To meet these timing requirements and to operate with different MACs over RGMII, the following requirements must be taken into consideration when designing PCB.
+TI recommends to check board level signal integrity by using the DP83TG720 IBIS model.

 RGMII-TX Requirements

-• RGMII TX signals should be routed on board with control impedance of 50Ohm +/-15%.
+• RGMII TX signals routed with controlled impedance of 50Ohm +/-15%.

-• Max routing length should be limited to 5inch for better signal integrity performance.
+• Max routing length limited to 5inches for better signal integrity performance.

-• Figure 8-14 shows a RGMII interface requirements for TX* signals.
-MAC RGMII driver output impedance should be 50Ohm+/-20%.
+• Figure 7-14 shows a RGMII interface requirements for TX* signals.
+MAC RGMII driver output impedance of 50Ohm+/-20%.

-• Signal Integrity at TP1 and TP2, in Figure 8-14, should be verified with IBIS model simulation and ensured conformance to following requirements:
+• Signal Integrity at TP1 and TP2, in Figure 7-14, can be verified with IBIS model simulation, that the following requirements are met:

-• Rise/fall time should be monotonic between VIH/VIL level at TP2.
+• Rise/fall time is monotonic between VIH/VIL level at TP2.

 RGMII-RX Requirements

-• RGMII RX signals should be routed on board with control impedance of 50Ohm +/-15%.
+• RGMII RX signals routed with controlled impedance of 50Ohm +/-15%.

-• Max routing length should be limited to 5inch for better signal integrity performance.
+• Max routing length limited to 5inch for better signal integrity performance.

-• No damping resistors should be added at TP3/TP4, in Figure 8-15, as that will impact signal integrity of RX signals.
+• No damping resistors added at TP3/TP4, in Figure 7-15, as that can impact signal integrity of RX signals.

-• Figure 8-15 shows a RGMII interface requirements for RX* signals.
-MAC RGMII driver output impedance should be 50Ohm+/-20%.
+• Figure 7-15 shows a RGMII interface requirements for RX* signals.
+MAC RGMII driver output impedance is 50Ohm+/-20%.

-• Signal Integrity at TP3 and TP4, in Figure 8-15, should be verified with IBIS model simulation and ensured conformance to following requirements:
+• Signal Integrity at TP3 and TP4, in Figure 7-15, can be verified with IBIS model simulation, that the following requirements are met:

-• Rise/fall time should be monotonic between VIH/VIL level at TP4.
+• Rise/fall time is monotonic between VIH/VIL level at TP4.

 Note: